-- Rather than thinking of self-promotion as bragging, think of it as promoting your self in the same way you might promote another person who you care about.
+- Rather than thinking of self-promotion as bragging, think of it as promoting yourself in the same way you might promote another person whom you care about.

 - Ask others how they would promote you and then use their words.

 - Advocate for another woman scientist and then use the same approach to self-advocate.

 - Consider that your reluctance to self-promote may be the result of an internalized gender stereotype if you are a woman.

 These suggestions could help you avoid being perceived as bragging: